Near Dumfries in Prince William County, Virginia — The American South (Mid-Atlantic)

 Location.
 38° 36.259′ N, 77° 20.247′ W. Marker is near Dumfries, Virginia, in Prince William County.
 Marker is on Waterway Drive, on the right when traveling south.
-Touch for map.
 From Interstate 95, Take Exit 151A to Route 234 North (Manassas).
 Travel Roughly 3 miles, toward the Montclair Community on the right.
 Turn Right onto Country Club Drive.
 Make the next right onto Waterway Drive.
-The sign is ¼ mi. ahead on the left, near the Golf Course.
+Touch for map.
 Marker is in this post office area: Dumfries VA 22025, United States of America.
+Touch for directions.

 More about this marker.
 Special Thanks to Northern Virginia Relic Hunters Howard Crouch, Jimmy Wilson, and Eddie Wilder.
 Without their assistance this would not have been possible.

 Related markers.
 Click here for a list of markers that are related to this marker.
 There are two Camp Fisher Plaques in the Montclair community, 1 mile apart.
 One is for the 6th NC and the other for the 2nd/11th MS.

 Also see . . .
 Discovering the 2nd & 11th Mississippi Regiments of the Civil War’s “Camp Fisher”.
 This site tells the ‘back story’ of how this Civil War site was discovered back in the late 1960’s.
 (Submitted on December 17, 2007, by William A Riski of Montclair, Virginia.)

 Additional keywords.
 Mississippi Infantry in Northern Virginia, Civil War